AkBKukU/srt-notes/readme.md

 	message

 	options:
 	-h, --help       show this help message and exit
-	-s SRT, --srt SRT  SRT file for converted data
+	-s, --srt SRT    SRT file for converted data
 	-t, --text       Return text from SRT file

-## Roadmap
+	-w, --web        Start web server
+	-i, --ip IP      Web server listening IP
+	-p, --port PORT  Web server listening IP

-### Web
+## Web
 A multithreaded web interface that can both read and write to the SRT.
-The goal being to embed the web interface in OBS and have it emmit sound onto a secondary audio track when another web client adds a new time to the SRT.
-Should also allow submitting no text to trigger sound and then editing text content later.
-This allows for critcal timing to be maintained and adding context later.
+You can embed the web interface in OBS and have it emmit sound onto a secondary audio track when another web client adds a new time to the SRT.
+Existing entries can also be edited after submission to add additional lines or to submit time critical blank entries and add a description later.